Charkao/self-driving-car-using-Reinforcement-learning/READme.txt

 hello!
-this READme concerne my first projet using neurla networks
+ * this READme concerne my first projet using neurla networks
+ * first of all the project is fairy basic, because i used 1 hidden layer